U.S. Election Watching Guide: Key States in a Tight Race, When Will the Final Election Results Be Announced?

 For example, before Election Day, millions of people have already voted early by mail or in person, but in states like Pennsylvania and Wisconsin, local laws do not allow the counting of millions of mail-in ballots before Election Day.
 This means that the counting progress in these two states will be slower.

-Additionally, one of the key swing states, Nevada, allows mail-in ballots to arrive by 5 PM on November 9th at the latest, which means if the election situation in that state is tight, the final counting results may take several days after Election Day to clarify.
+Additionally, one of the key swing states, Nevada, allows mail-in ballots to arrive by 5 PM on November 9th, which means if the election situation in that state is tight, the final counting results may take several days after Election Day to clarify.

-Trey Grayson, who previously served as the president of the National Association of Secretaries of State, stated that after voting ends on Election Day, the counting times across the country may vary: "We have 50 states, plus Washington D.C., and our counting practices are almost all different."
+Trey Grayson, who previously served as the president of the National Association of Secretaries of State, stated that after the polls close on Election Day, the counting times across the country may vary: "We have 50 states, plus Washington D.C., and our counting practices are almost all different."

 Grayson noted that this could mean "in a very close election, it will be nearly impossible to know who will be president, or who will control the House or Senate on election night."